VA Home Loan: Pros vs Cons for Veterans and Military Personnel

 What’s The Application Process Like?

-Find your dream home: This is where Felix Homes comes in.
+- Find your dream home: This is where Felix Homes comes in.
 You’ll work with one of our experienced Agents to find the right home for you.
 We’ll walk you through each step of the process and show you the latest inventory to hit the market.
 Once you find a home you love, we’ll leverage our technology to come up with an offer price and do all the negotiating on your behalf so you get the home for the best price.
-Once the paperwork is signed, we’ll provide you with a free local moving service so you don’t have to lift a finger.